-Missouri KidsFirst successfully advocates at the state and federal levels for policies and funding that prioritize the safety and well-being of children.
+Missouri KidsFirst successfully advocates at the state and federal levels for policies and funding for programs that protect children from abuse and prioritize their safety and well-being.
 Each year, we testify in public hearings and engage in meetings with lawmakers and advocacy partners.
-This work has made Missouri KidsFirst the state leader on any public policy issue related to child abuse and neglect.
+We are proud to advocate on behalf of Missouri children to improve the way our systems respond to child abuse and neglect.

 For more information about Missouri KidsFirst’s public policy activities, please contact:

 Jessica Seitz, Executive Director

 2023 MISSOURI KIDSFIRST LEGISLATIVE WRAP UP–COMING SOON!

 The First Regular session of the 102nd Missouri General Assembly wrapped up on May 12th.

 BUDGET & APPROPRIATIONS